Innovative Course Design Seminar

-The four-week Course Design Seminar allows participants to explore evidence-based, inclusive instructional design practices and create a learner-centered syllabus of their own design.
-Participants apply the principles of backward design and inclusive teaching to develop context-specific learning objectives, aligned and scaffolded assessments, and a range of engaging activities that facilitate student learning within the context of a single course.
+Participants in the Innovative Course Design Seminar explore inclusive, evidence-based instructional design practices and apply these concepts to the creation of a learner-centered syllabus.
+Participants use the principles of backward design and inclusive teaching to develop context-specific learning objectives, aligned and scaffolded assessments, and a range of engaging activities across formats and contexts within a single course.

 For those enrolled in the Teaching Development Program (TDP), this seminar satisfies the Advanced Track seminar requirement.

 Columbia University graduate students and postdocs who are interested in…

 - Exploring the application of inclusive teaching, universal design for learning, and evidence-based instruction to a variety of course contexts and formats

 - Discussing the challenges and opportunities of rethinking norms and practices in service of learning, inclusion, and engagement

 - Participating in a community of practice associated with teaching and learning

 - Designing a syllabus for an introductory course in their discipline